safe-graph/DGFraud/README.md

 - Benchmarking SOTA models
 - Scalable implementation
 - TensorFlow 2.0+ implementation
-- Pytorch version
+- Pytorch implementation

 ## How to Contribute
 You are welcomed to contribute to this open-source toolbox.
 The detailed instructions will be released soon.
-Currently, you can create issues or send email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for inquiry.
+Currently, you can create issues or send email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for inquiry.